ORGULLO LATINO

 “I love, love, love this dish and it’s one that I grew up eating,” says popular Latina food blogger, Chef Zee.
 “I grew up in a house where money was tight and having carne molida was a special treat.

 Green papaya picadillo is another traditional Costa Rican dish.
-It is usually made with green or unripe papaya, onion, celery, achiote, hot peppers, salt, thyme, and – of course – ground meat, either beef or pork.
+It is usually made with green papaya, onion, celery, achiote, hot peppers, salt, thyme, and – of course – ground meat, either beef or pork.

 Picadillos can be made in a variety of ways.
 But while its ingredients may vary depending on the region or cultural background of those preparing it, eating picadillos with family and friends is almost always a time to relax, unwind, and enjoy great food.